FINNISH TOURISM YEAR 2017 – KEY FACTS AND FIGURES

-In 2015, accommodation establishments in Finland recorded nearly 19.8 million overnight stays, of which domestic tourists accounted for 14.2 million and foreign tourists for 5.5 million.
-The foreign demand for accommodation services declined by 3.5 per cent, while the domestic demand grew by 1.1 per cent compared with the previous year.
-Total demand for accommodation services declined by only 0.2 per cent in 2015. .
-The largest markets for overnight stays were the neighbouring countries of Russia and Sweden, followed by Germany and the United Kingdom.
-Overnight stays by Chinese visitors increased most in 2015.
-They spent close on 182,000 nights in Finland, which was 41.3 per cent more than in 2014.
+In 2016, accommodation establishments in Finland recorded 20.3 million overnight stays, of which domestic tourists accounted for 14.6 million and foreign tourists for almost 5.8 million.
+The foreign demand for accommodation services grew by 4.7 per cent, and the domestic demand by 2.4 per cent compared with the previous year.
+The largest markets for overnight stays were the neighboring countries of Russia and Sweden, followed by Germany and the United Kingdom.
+Overnight stays by visitors from China and Hong Kong increased most in 2016.
+They spent 271,400 nights in Finland, which was 29 per cent more than in 2015.

 Please visit our Statistics Service Rudolf to download accommodation statistics monthly and annually.

 FOREIGN OVERNIGHTS IN 2017 BY COUNTRY, ACCORDING TO ACCOMMODATION STATISTICS

 - Sweden 597,500

 The structure of tourism from all main markets has their own characteristics related to travel season, area and preferred activities.

 Helsinki metropolitan area (43% of all foreign overnights) and Finnish Lapland (24% of overnights) are the most popular areas for foreign overnight visitors, followed by the lakeland area (17% of overnights) and the coastal & archipelago area (16% of overnights).